Economic Sustainability

 From the linear model to the circular economy

-The concept of economic sustainability came about in response to a growing realization that our current linear economic system isn’t sustainable; at some point, we’re going to run out of natural resources.
+The concept of economic viability came about in response to a growing realization that our current linear economic system isn’t sustainable; at some point, we’re going to run out of natural resources.

 This is where the new model of the circular economy comes into play.
 In the circular economic model, the natural resources are recycled through the system rather than ending up in a landfill.
 This can allow indefinite economic growth without depleting the natural resources of the planet.